samjones00/docs/docs/_documentation/Auto-Batched-Requests.md

 List<Response> responses = client.SendAll(requests);
 ```

 The API works as you would expect where multiple requests can be sent together and the Service Client will return a list of all responses in the same order as the requests were sent.
+ServiceStack also adds the `X-AutoBatch-Completed` HTTP Response Header containing the **number** of Requests that were executed.
+E.g. if
+one of the Requests threw an Exception it will contain the number of requests that were processed before the Exception was thrown, which short-circuits processing the remaining Auto Batched requests and returns a populated [structured Error Response](/error-handling) of the Exception.

 And on the back-end, your Services are none the wiser, remaining focused on handling a single Request DTO.
 In the case below the Service does some work then stores the response in Redis before returning it: